Updated for 2020!

 If you file your taxes late and have a balance owing to the government, you will be hit with a penalty fee that’s equal to 5% of taxes you owe plus an additional 1% for every month your return is late, up to a year.

-If you are consistently filing your taxes late, your penalty fee almost doubles.
+If you consistently file your taxes late, your penalty fee almost doubles.

 If you are a freelancer, here are some expenses you can deduct when filing your taxes.